Finding a Top Financial Advisor Firm in Little Rock, Arkansas

 The firm uses a variety of strategies, third-party managers and funds.
 Assets are typically invested in low-cost ETFs and with more focused separate account managers.
 However, the firm may also turn to alternative investments that have less downside risk.

-Lathrop Investment Management's client base is split between individuals and high-net-worth individuals, it also has pension and profit-sharing plans, charitable organizations and corporations as clients.
+Lathrop Investment Management's client base is made up of non-high-net-worth and high-net-worth individuals, pension and profit-sharing plans, charitable organizations and corporations.

-The advisory team at Lathrop holds multiple certifications in chartered financial analysts (CFAs).
+The advisory team at Lathrop holds multiple certifications, including chartered financial analysts (CFAs).

 Lathrop Investment Management Background